wolfxxx/hungergame/README.md

 # Neon Pac

-A Pac-Man style game built with Phaser 3.
+A grid eater style game built with Phaser 3, purely for fun and education.

 ## Gameplay